mircea-negrau/MarkEm/diagrams/UseCasesDescriptions.md

 #### Standard process:
 ```
 1. The contract is shown to the student for review.
-2. The students signs the contract.
+2. Sign the contract.
-3. The submit contract button is pressed.
+3. Press the submit button.
+4. The systems shows confirmation.
 ```
 #### Alterantive process:
 ```